This page will teach you all you need to know to begin an enjoyable, profitable and rewarding online poker journey. You're about to learn:

 Step 3: Take Notes on Mistakes Made

-Use your poker journal (a must for any poker journey) to record the mistakes you made.
+Use your poker journal (click here for my free 21-page Poker Journal) to record the mistakes you made.
 Noting your mistakes is the first step in NOT repeating them.

 Those who don't learn from their mistakes are doomed to repeat them.

 Maybe you made a mistake by callings a 3bet with ATs versus a tight 3bettor.
 Great!
 Write this down and add a line or two about WHY this was a mistake.
 Was it because you were OOP?
 The 3bettor had a tight and stronger range?
 His stack was so small there was no room to maneuver post-flop?
 Did you call just because you didn't want to fold?

 By noting the things that made it a mistake, you have a better chance to learn from it so that you don’t repeat it.

 Step 4: Work to NOT Repeat Those Mistakes Again

 Now that you’ve studied 10-20 hands, found and written down your mistakes, it’s your job to NOT repeat them in the future.

 I recommend you do a 5-minute warm-up before you next play session where you read your mistake notes.
 Also, read your notes on the profitable strategies you should be using.
 It’s your goal this session to make better decisions so that you do not repeat the same mistakes.

 Keep your journal open as you play so you can quickly refresh yourself and to keep focused on the task at hand.